DM-09/PythonCode/AutoClicker/Guide-Eng.md

 (1): Start Button, if click it and auto click is start.<br>
 (2): A space to write the click interval, only numbers should be used.<br>

-Stop: if you press f2 button in your keyboard, auto click is stop <br>
+Stop: Press and hold the f2 button on the keyboard (for a set number of seconds) to stop. <br>
 ShortCut: if you press f1 button in your keyboard, auto click is start